 Elin Lerum Boasson is an associate professor and deputy head of the Political Science Department at the University of Oslo, and a senior researcher at CICERO Center for International Climate Research.
 She has published extensively on national and EU climate and energy policies; exploring the role of policy entrepreneurship, business influence and political steering.
 She applies sociological institutional theories as well as historical institutionalism and public policy theories.
 Boasson teaches political science master courses on climate policy, public policy theory and EU studies.
 Methodologically, Boasson is specialized in comparative, qualitative case studies and process tracing.
 She has been a visiting scholar at the University of California, Berkeley and the Freie University, Berlin.
 Boasson is part of the leadership group of the COST Action Innovations in Climate Governance: Sources, Patterns and Effects.
 Boasson is a lead author in the upcoming Sixth Assessment report cycle of the Intergovernmental Panel on Climate Change, working group III Mitigation.
 During her stay at SCANCOR at the Weatherhead Center in the academic year 2018-2019, Boasson primarily worked on publications relating to two the comparative climate policy project: 'Revising the National Renewables Policy Mix: The role of state aid and other key EU policies (REMIX)’.
 In addition to several articles, this work has resulted in the open access book Comparative Renewables Policy – Political, Organizational and European Fields.

 Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
-Assistant Professor, Department of Communication and Culture, BI Norwegian Business School.
+Associate Professor, Department of Communication and Culture, BI Norwegian Business School.

 Former Visiting Scholar, SCANCOR at the Weatherhead Center (spring 2020).
 Postdoctoral Researcher, Department of Management and Organization, Hanken School of Economics.